vijayanandrp/blog/takeaways/ddd/readme.md

 ##### Domain Driven Design helps the Developer and Business Experts to work together to solve complex need and requirements of the software application.

-Various tools that uses modeling design are UML, Class Diagrams, Entity Relationship Diagram, etc
+Various tools that uses modeling design are Unified Model Language, Class Diagrams, Entity Relationship Diagram, etc

 ### DDD is model driven approach focuses on mapping the concepts from the model to code and overarching software design.